-We know it has been a difficult for you two.
-We are so glad that you are able to finally take that long awaited vacation next month.
+We know it has been difficult for you two.
+We are so glad that you are able to finally take that long-awaited vacation next month.
 You'll have to allow us to reciprocate your hospitality in February when you are up for the business conference.
 Until then, enjoy your time together and relax.

 Reiterate, wish well and close

 To close, write a line reiterating your thanks, and/or wishing them well.
 I usually say "Thanks again," "take care," "see you soon," or something to that effect.
 Then add your ending with your signature.
 If you are writing on behalf of you and your spouse, since you are the writer, place your name first.